photos: Megan Auer.

 Ginger, a friend of Chiqui and fellow member of both East London Strippers Collective and BSC, who was over during the interview, interjects at this point to explain how dangerous different forms of criminalization can be.
 When asked how we can help sex workers, she says, “campaign against the Nordic model!”
 The Nordic model criminalizes clients but can be even more dangerous for sex workers.
 “It drives the whole industry underground,” says Ginger.
 “Clients don’t want to provide their information for screening, they don’t want to negotiate about condom use, and it perpetuates the idea of ‘the poor sex worker’ that we need to protect.”
 The Nordic model is known to increase violence against sex workers.
 “People have died in places they’ve introduced it,” says Ginger.

-Other than donating money and campaigning for decriminalization, the women ask that we amplify their voices and share relevant posts on social media.
+Other than donating money and campaigning for decriminalization, the collective ask that we amplify their voices and share relevant posts on social media.
 “It costs nothing and helps a lot,” says Chiqui.
 “Also, give us work,” she adds.
 “If you want to learn how to dance slutty, then pay a sex worker.
 If you have an event and you want some sexy dancers, pay sex workers fairly and treat them with respect.
 They will appreciate the job.”

 There are also more casual ways to support sex workers that are just as important and valid.
 Mia asks that we all stop our friends from using microaggressions against sex workers.
 “Stop your friends using the word whore as an insult,” she says.
 And perhaps most importantly, “integrate sex work decriminalization into your feminism.”